- Biological Inventions

 - Trademark Litigation

 Cross-border counterfeiting and infringement of goods can have severe long-term consequences for an economy.
 In order to protect the IP rights of the holders as well as to secure the economy from such breaches, the government formulated Intellectual Property Rights (Imported Goods) Enforcement Rules, 2007.
 These rules are aimed to prevent counterfeiting and infringing good from entering into the market.
-In order to benefit from the rules, right holder has to fulfill certain procedural obligations.
-The whole procedure is known as recording of IP Rights with the Customs.
-This process can now be done online through Indian Customs IPR Recordation Portal (https://ipr.icegate.gov.in).
+In order to benefit from the rules, the right holder has to fulfill certain procedural obligations.
+The whole procedure is known as the recording of IP Rights with the Customs.
+This process can now be done online through Indian Customs IPR Recordation Portal (https://ipr.icegate.gov.in/IPR/homePage).

 What are ‘goods infringing intellectual property rights’?

 According to Rule 2(a) of the IP Rules, “any goods which are made, reproduced, put into circulation or otherwise used in breach of the intellectual property laws in India or outside India and without the consent of the right holder or a person duly authorized to do so by the right holder” fall under the ambit of ‘goods infringing intellectual property rights’.
 The definition is thus, wide enough to encapsulate all the goods that the respective IP Statutes deem infringing the rights of IP right holders.